sejal-0502/text2cypher/README.md

 We use two metrics:

 **1. Exact Match** : It checks whether the generated Cypher is character-for-character identical to the ground truth.
-This is strict but unambiguous — a score of 0.22 means 11 out of 50 queries were perfectly correct.
+This is strict but unambiguous.
+A score of 0.22 means 11 out of 50 queries were perfectly correct.

 **2. BLEU Score** : It measures token-level overlap between the generated and ground